 Making the Shamrock Cookie Dough

-- In a large bowl, cream together the margarine white sugar, and brown sugar until light and fluffy.
+- Using a stand up mixer cream together the margarine white sugar, and brown sugar until light and fluffy.

 - Beat in the eggs one at a time, and then stir in the vanilla.